andychase/codebook/topics/info/terms.md

 14 Termination
 --------------

-By Tech Store Club: Tech Store Club may modify, suspend, or terminate the operation of, or access to, all or any portion of the Services at any time for any reason.
-Additionally, your individual access to, and use of, the Services may be terminated by Tech Store Club at any time and for any reason.
+By Snap Notes Collective: Snap Notes Collective may modify, suspend, or terminate the operation of, or access to, all or any portion of the Services at any time for any reason.
+Additionally, your individual access to, and use of, the Services may be terminated by Snap Notes Collective at any time and for any reason.

 By you: If you wish to terminate this agreement, you may immediately